Inflect logo

 Key natural hazards include:

-• Drought: The most significant risk (9.7/10), impacting water resources and power generation capacity.
+• Drought: The most significant risk (9.7/10), impacting water resources and power generation.

 • River Flood: A moderate risk (3.6/10) in specific low-lying areas.

-Tsunami, tropical cyclone, and coastal flood risks are negligible due to the country's inland location.
+Tsunami, tropical cyclone, and coastal flood risks are negligible for this inland location.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business